 - Top with additional orange zest for serving, if desired.

-To make ahead, simply follow the recipe instructions and set aside to cool completely.
-Then, you can either store in an airtight container in the refrigerator for up to 10 days or in the freezer for up to a month.
-If frozen, you can thaw in the refrigerator overnight and then serve cold or reheat and serve if you prefer your cranberry sauce warmed.
+Make-Ahead and Storage InstructionsCool Completely.
+Simply follow the recipe instructions and set aside to cool completely.
+Refrigerate: Store in an airtight container in the refrigerator for up to 10 days.
+Freeze: Place in freezer-safe airtight containers.
+It will store in the freezer for up to a month.
+Thaw overnight in the refrigerator and serve cold or reheat a bit if you prefer it warm.